Is a 401k Worth It Anymore?

 We didn’t want their teeth to rot out (even though I could fix them). 🙂

 What retirement planning options were you given when you started working?
 I had a financial adviser try to set me up in a 401k along with other non-retirement accounts when I first started practicing.

 No other options were given.

 He assumed that I was like his other dental clients.
 I’d work until I was 70 (or until my fingers couldn’t straighten out anymore).
 In his mind, he had 40 years of charging fees for setting up accounts up front and them “managing” them my entire career.

-Not a bad gig, sounds that like “set it and forget it” commercial.
+It’s not a bad gig, it sounds like a “set it and forget it” commercial.
 But again, no other options were given.

 What do you think?